sygmaprotocol/sygma-relayer-deployment/README.md

 When the prompt appears to apply the changes, type `yes`.

+The `outputs.tf` script outputs the private DNS addresses in a file (dns_address) in `dns` directory.
+| This dns directory is not tracked by git to avoid accidentatl exposure.
 #### Configuration script

 The configuration for the relayers is in the folder `ecs`.
 For ECS we configure our applications with a Task Definition.
 [You can read more about it here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html).